 SOLUTION:

-Here we began a series of peer reviews for the professional developers on staff to check each others work, where participants provided valuable feedback about strengths and weaknesses to the team at-large.
+Here, we initiated a series of peer reviews for the professional developers on staff to review each other’s work, where participants provided valuable feedback about strengths and weaknesses to the team as a whole.

-We also surveyed the developers to discover their attitudes about which standards for Web sites were the most important.
+We also surveyed the developers to determine their attitudes about which website standards were the most important.
 Finally, we independently evaluated select sites against the best-practice standards.
-By comparing the results of the survey – their attitudes – against the practices showcased in the sites themselves – their behaviors – we were able to deliver recommendations on a standards program that met the needs of this audience.
+By comparing the survey results, which reflected their attitudes, with the practices showcased in the sites themselves, we were able to deliver recommendations for a standards program that met the needs of this audience.

 Our comprehensive report on the project detailed both our observations and ideas for the future to leverage improvements in Web management practices.

-The Intranet was also examined against heuristic best practices.
-They had an initial blueprint which I examined.
-In addition, my content audit and analysis resulted in recommendations for improving the information architecture.
+The Intranet was also examined against best practices in terms of heuristics.
+They had an initial blueprint, which I reviewed.
+Additionally, my content audit and analysis yielded recommendations for enhancing the information architecture.

 RESULTS: